 Finally, remember that every ESL class needs multilevel activities to a degree.
 If you happen to be one of those teachers that has an ESL class where the gap is wider than average, don't panic!
 With a little forethought and planning, you will be more than up to facing the challenge.

 ABOUT THE AUTHOR: Shelley Vernon promotes learning through English language games and activities.
-Go to: Digital Book of Games and Activities
+Go to: Book of Games and Activities